oddballteam/flutter_tech_interview/README.md

 1. Create a list view that displays the list of characters returned
 1. Being able to tap on an item in the list and see detail new view
 1. Making a second call to get the characters detail information
-1. Utilizing provider as a state managment solution
+1. Utilizing Provider or other state managment solution
 1. Possible writing of widget tests to validate widgets and views